-The conference day program will be on October 22, between 2 PM and 7 PM EEST.
+- The conference day program will be on October 22, between 2 PM and 7 PM EEST.
 Featuring 3 parallel tracks of talks and discussions:

 Every conference speaker will have 50 minutes to present their topic and answer questions from the audience.
 Distributed as follows: 30 minutes for the talk and 20 minutes for Q&A, or 40 minutes for the talk and 10 minutes for Q&A.